Pazardzhik: Economy

 The economy of Pazardzhik began from the 15th century, when it was still a small town and a market place.
 It began to form as an important trade centre in the Ottoman Empire.
 In the 17th-18th century, the town was the primary centre of crafts within the empire.
 There were many crafts practised, including leatherworking (clothing and footwear from leather) forging metal, etc. After the Liberation, there was a large change in the rural life of Pazardzhik.
 The main aspect of the economy was agriculture, which included the production of rice and cereals.
 Factories were built, including for the production of Marseille tiles in 1908 and pottery in 1914.
 Pazardzhik's economy grew in 1920-1944 period, as it included the electrification of the city in 1922.
 In 1938, there were 18 industry enterprises and in 1944, that number grew to 54.
 During the nationalisation of the Bulgarian economy in 1947, all of the industries were consolidated.
 New buildings in the 1960s and 1970s were built for the huge industries.
 According to a CIA report in 1952 a labourer made 16 BGN per day, whilst bank clerks and directors made 500–600 and 800 BGN per month respectively.
 During this period, Pazardzhik was considered a large industrial centre, with whole trade complexes and streets springing up in the 1970s, but in the 1980s, after the loss of Russian markets, the city's economy was in despair.
 Living standards fell by 40%.
 After 1989, new modern industries appeared.
 The industries in 1993 were 293, but increased to 424 in 2008.Pazardzhik Municipality's economy in the performance of the province decreased after 2009.
 GDP per capita was 9,101 BGN in 2012, twice below the national average (18,382 BGN) and 18% lower than that of the province (10,315 BGN).
 It is the result of the general economic situation and low competitiveness.
-The average monthy salary was 635 BGN and unemployment was 5.2% in 2015.
+The average monthly salary was 635 BGN and unemployment was 5.2% in 2015.
 As of 31 May 2014, according to the data of the Directorate "Labour Office", 4 008 people were unemployed.
 In the period January–May 2014, the number of people who entered employment were 1175 people, of which 153 people (13%) were long-term unemployed.
 Women were 59% unemployed, while men were 41% unemployed.
 The unemployment rate increased to 5.7% in 2017.
 Activity rates were an estimated 49.8%.